thomixlz/SIRH-BREGLER-FR/README.md

 BREGLER Thomas (@thomixlz)

 ## Version History

+* 0.7 :
+    * Add teams crud with recursive hierarchical relationship for the other less team
+    * Add adding users in teams
+    * Add You can add owner in the teams

 * 0.6 :
     * Add in edit users a button with "generate password" and send the mail with new log to the users